eliot-geek/Profession-CSharp-Developer/06. Files/6. Files Projects/DivisibleNumberPartition/README.md

-# Task: Calculation of Groups for Divisible Numbers
+# Calculation of Groups for Divisible Numbers

 ## Description